 Fosbery Family History

-Back in 1998 I thought that the Arms of Fosbery were the same as those of Fosbrooke.
+In 1998 I thought that the Arms of Fosbery were the same as those of Fosbrooke.

 This information was gained from a collection published in 1816 titled

 " Sketches - Collected chiefly from the Records in

 and other authentic documents " - by Patrick Kennedy - Herald Painter - 1816

 No place of origin had then been found for the first Fosbery who settled in Ireland.
 Francis of Kilcooly being the first name in the Irish Fosbery Tree, and he was reportedly a Dragoon Officer with King William's forces in the 1690's.